 Egypt may be best known for its impressive pyramids and colorful history, but the heavily populated Middle Eastern/African country is also popular among investors.
-The country is widely considered to be a major frontier market, while it's also a member of Goldman Sachs' Next Eleven (N-11) economies that offer BRIC-like potential to overtake the G20 nations.
+The country is widely considered to be a major frontier market, while it is also a member of Goldman Sachs' Next Eleven (N-11) economies that may have as much potential as countries in the BRIC region to overtake the G-20 nations.

-In this article, we will take a look at Egypt's economy and how international investors can build exposure into their diversified portfolios.
+In this article, we will take a look at Egypt's economy and how international investors can build exposure to their diversified portfolios.

 The Egyptian Economy